Facts about Breast Cancer

 Before beginning treatment, you will be scheduled for a planning session or “simulation” to map out the area of treatment.
 It involves having X-rays and/or a CT scan.
 A radiation therapist will also create tiny tattoo-like marks on your skin to precisely position you for daily treatment.

 The long-term results of APBI appear promising, as ongoing research suggests that it may be safe to only give radiation treatment to the part of the breast that had the tumor.

 1. Breast brachytherapy involves placing flexible plastic tubes called catheters, or a balloon, directly into the cavity where the lump was taken out.
 A small, radioactive seed is guided into the catheters or balloon and is left in place for several minutes based on the treatment plan designed by the radiation oncologist.
 The procedure is repeated twice daily for a period of five days, then the catheters or balloon are removed and the treatment is finished.

-Radiation therapy utilizes high-energy rays to destroy cancer cells.
-This highly-effective treatment will reduce the risk of the tumor recurring and it will increase the likelihood of surviving the bout with cancer.
-Radiation therapy is actually very easy to tolerate and any side effects that a patient will experience should be minimal and will only last temporarily.
+Radiation therapy works by utilizing high-energy rays in order to destroy cancer cells.
+This treatment is beneficial because it will both reduce the risk of the tumor returning and increase the likelihood that a patient survives the battle with cancer.
+Undergoing radiation therapy is a breast cancer treatment that’s very tolerable.
+Any side effects that a patient experiences will be minimal and temporary.